×

 10. Radishes

-Having a uniquely sharp and peppery flavour, radishes are usually a hit or miss for most people.
+Having a uniquely sharp and peppery flavor, radishes are usually a hit or miss for most people.
 Basically, you either like the taste or you don't.
-The stronger the flavour of a vegetable, the more divided people seem to be about it.
+The stronger the flavor of a vegetable, the more divided people seem to be about it.

 1. Carrots

 Most people are a fan of foods with a satisfying crunch, which is why carrots stand out as a beloved vegetable.
-Eaten raw or cooked, carrots don't have an overpowering flavour that turns people off, and its texture is enjoyable when raw and crunchy, or cooked and soft.
+Eaten raw or cooked, carrots don't have an overpowering flavor that turns people off, and their texture is enjoyable when raw and crunchy, or cooked and soft.

 2. Potatoes